Lorti/manu.ninja/src/pages/2017-04-30-web-push-notifications/index.md

 }
 ```

 Depending on how you've generated your `applicationServerKey` you might need to convert it from one Base64 variant to another.
-The variants differ in the last two characters and the padding character. `buildApplicationServerKey()` converts characters 62 and 63 from the `-_`{:.no-highlight} pair to the `+/`{:.no-highlight} pair.
+The variants differ in the last two characters and the padding character. `buildApplicationServerKey()` converts characters 62 and 63 from the `-_` pair to the `+/` pair.

 ``` js
 function buildApplicationServerKey() {